EM334 Introduction to GIS and Spatial ThinkingUpdated: 23 January 2020

 |Restrictions||EM234 or EM332 or EM534|

-The School of Environmental and Rural Science considers all practical/laboratory/tutorial activities as essential to student learning.
-Attendance and participation in all practical/laboratory/tutorial classes (sessions) is mandatory - exemptions will not be granted without supporting evidence
+The School of Environmental and Rural Science considers all practical/Laboratory/tutorial activities as essential to student learning.
+Attendance and participation in all practical/laboratory/tutorial classes 9sessions) is mandatory- exemptions will not be granted without supporting evidence

 - Introduction to GIS and Spatial Thinking